Multipart form-data

 The following criteria apply when utilizing the boundary functionality within the multipart/form-data construction:

-• The value of the Boundary must not contain more than 70 characters in addition to the leading hyphen.
+• The boundary value must not contain more than 70 characters in addition to the leading hyphen.

-• The value of the Boundary must not contain characters that are disabled by the HTTP protocol or the URL, such as the colon: etc.
+• The boundary value must not contain characters disabled by the HTTP protocol or URL, such as the colon.

-• A boundary within the request body must always be preceeded by a CRLF line.
-This means that when the request body ends with a CRLF line an additional CRLF line is needed before the boundary doubling the CRLF lines in that part of the request body.
+• A CRLF line must always precede a boundary within the request body.
+This means that when the request body ends with a CRLF line, an additional CRLF line is needed before the boundary doubling the CRLF lines in that part of the request body.

-To construct the message, several steps are needed to make it work.
+Several steps are needed to construct the message.
 Luckily, most of the steps necessary have to do with concepts we have already discussed in previous microlearnings.
-As you can imagine, based on what multipart/form-data entails, we need a way to both store the meta information and the file(s) we want to send to the external party.
+Based on what multipart/form-data entails, we need a way to store both the meta information and the file(s) we want to send to the external party.
 For example, put the metadata in one (or multiple) header(s) and use the file content as a payload.
-This you can achieve with a header enricher and standard transformer.
+You can achieve this with a header enricher and standard transformer.

-Once the file content is your payload, you must ensure that the data is "raw."
-So when you have a base64 encoded string, you should decode it before sending it to the endpoint.
+Once the file content is your payload, you must ensure the data is "raw."
+So, when you have a base64-encoded string, you should decode it before sending it to the endpoint.

 3.2 Construct the message